mathesar-foundation/mathesar-wiki/team/guide/workflow.md

 - Use the [Backlog view](https://github.com/orgs/centerofci/projects/1/views/3) to find tasks.
 Milestones are ordered and it's expected that we complete a milestone before going on the next one.
 - See [Issue Assignment](/team/guide/issue-assignment) for the processs of picking up an issue.
 - Design work is usually a milestone or two ahead of backend work, which is usually a milestone or two ahead of frontend work.

+## Creating pull requests

+- All pull requests should follow the [code review rules](https://wiki.mathesar.org/engineering/code-review).
+- All external contributors need to open an issue first before creating a pull request.
+- Team members are allowed to create PRs for minor changes without a related issue.

 ## In case of breaking API changes
 This process is only valid until we have a first user.
 Then, it should be reviewed.